Patpong in Bangkok

 The Go-Go Bars of Patpong

 When it comes to go-go bars, favoured establishments on Soi 1 include King's Castle I and II, Sphinx and the Safari Bar, while King's Corner has the largest collection of post-operative transsexuals in Bangkok.
-Patpong II, or 'Soi Quality' as some like to call it, also has many interesting sights along the same lines, especially Bada Bing A Go Go, probably the best venue in Patpong.
-Apart from a short run of rather run-down watering holes peopled by girls and men playing Connect 4, the most well-known venue is perhaps Electric Blue and, definitely the most intriguing, Patpong's only fetish club, BarBar.
+Patpong II, or 'Soi Quality' as some like to call it, also has many adult-themed bars, especially Bada Bing A Go Go, probably the best venue in Patpong.
+Apart from a short run of rather run-down watering holes peopled by people drinking and playing Connect 4, the most well-known venue is perhaps Electric Blue and, definitely the most intriguing, Patpong's only fetish club, BarBar.

 Here a few gogo bars are found on each side on the Patong area.
 Some are quite hard to miss and some others are just behind a discreet door.
 In the bars at street level, prices are usually fixed and the bill is brought to you at your table, so no bad surprise with the usual 120 to 150 baht for a beer.

 Whatever your take is on the Go-Go Bar scene, there's no denying that Patpong is still far safer than your average Western city centre.
 It's very well policed - there's a Tourist Police Office at the end of the road, and CCTV cameras - and you'll find entire families nonchalantly walking around during market hours.

 - King Castle II and even III (50% Ladyboys)

 - Pussy Collection

 How Not To Get Ripped Off in Patpong!